 3060 The Prophets of Israel is a study of the prophets through the relevant books of the Old Testament.
 Problems of text and interpretation will be discussed in relation to selected passages, but the general approach will be to bring out the creative genius and radical implications of the prophetic movement as a whole.

-3091 Visions of Human Suffering in the Hebrew Bible introduces students to the universal problem of human suffering as it is depicted in various biblical books.
+3091 The Problem of Justice in the Old Testament introduces students to the universal problem of divine justice as it is depicted in various biblical books.
 Special attention will be placed on the book of Job, but notions of suffering in the Psalms, Jeremiah, Proverbs, Ecclesiastes, and some apocryphal literature will also be considered.
 CR: the former RELS 3090

-3305 The Religion of Ancient Israel is an exploration of the religious thought and institutions of the kingdoms of Israel and Judah in their cultural and historical contexts from their beginnings to the sixth century B.C.E.
-The course introduces students to the religious beliefs, practices, and institutions of these two kingdoms prior to their destruction and prior to the development of Judaism in the post-exilic period.
+3305 Ancient Israel is an exploration of the religious thoughts and practices of Israel and Judah in their cultural and historical contexts in the Old Testament period, from their beginnings to the babylonian Exile of the sixth century B.C.E.
 CR: the former RELS 3050

-3310 Judaism at the Beginning of the Christian Era will explore the developments in Jewish thought, institutions, beliefs, and practices during the time when Greek and Jewish cultures encountered one another and in which Jesus of Nazareth lived.
+3310 Judaism at the Time of Jesus will explore the developments in Jewish thought, institutions, beliefs, and practices from the babylonian Exile of the sixth century B.C.E. to the time of Jesus, King Herod and the Roman Empire of the first century C.E.
 CR: the former RELS 3220

 3411 The Ramayana: A Hindu Epic and Performance Tradition is a study of one of the most influential Epics of Hinduism, the story of Rama, the perfect king of a golden age.
 The course examines various versions of the narrative, the social and religious values expressed through the story, and the Epic’s place in Indian politics, in dramatic performances, and in visual arts.